storacha/RFC/rfc/indexing-design.md

 Location commitments that describe where content is stored can change over time as w3s moves data to a more favorable location, re-aggregates data storage, or replicates stored data.
 Location commitments are updated without having to index all multihashes.

-A query API will allow a user to specify indexed content to lookup and how to filter results.
-The API retrieves previously cached responses or composes new IPNI queries to get new responses to filter and cache.
+A REST API will allow a user to request indexed content from a w3up index-cache, and how to filter results.
+The index-cache retrieves previously cached responses or composes new IPNI queries to get new responses to filter and cache.

 ## Overview